Describe UMass Dartmouth in one word.

 When did you know UMassD was the right choice for you?

-What drew you to your major?
+What drew you to your majors and minor?

-What’s your favorite thing about UMass Dartmouth?
+What are your favorite things about UMass Dartmouth?

 What advice would you give to younger UMassD students?

 Some advice I would give younger UMassD students is to keep on trying.
 We will all experience hard times, but remember to rely on one another as you cannot navigate life alone.
 Second, if you have not volunteered yet, please do so immediately!
 Volunteering is one of the most crucial things for your own sense of purpose, community, and mental health.
 The Leduc Center helped me with accessing different volunteering events that interested me, and I met a whole bunch of people who eventually became my friends.

 I currently intern at the Justice Resource Institute - Total Achievement Program (JRI-TAP), a therapeutic after school program for kids ages 6-12.
 I applied the knowledge I learned from the University’s counseling sequence, and learned additional skills from my internship.
 Being exposed to different cultures and personalities both inside and outside the classroom has helped me with addressing the various, unique needs each individual presents.
 My internship helped me gain confidence that this was truly what I wanted to do/my calling.

 What leadership lessons have you gained at UMassD?